pjkeenan/eppt/README.md

 # eppt
-COde fir the EPPT MPAGS course
+Code for the EPPT MPAGS course